ShathaAlota1b1/SOC-Home-Lab/README.md

 ## Project Scope

-This project focuses on building a functional SOC Home Lab capable of collecting, forwarding, analyzing, and visualizing Windows security events using Splunk.
+This project focuses on building a functional SOC Home Lab capable of collecting, forwarding, analyzing, and visualizing Windows security events using Splunk while documenting each implementation phase.

 ## Project Timeline